U.S. Federal Policy

 Recent federal policy wins include:

-- Played an instrumental role in passing the Energy Act of 2020, securing $125 billion for five years of energy technology at the United States federal level.
+- Played an instrumental role in passing the Energy Act of 2020, establishing the framework for a $125 billion investment over five years in energy technology at the federal level.

-- Reinvigorated federal interest in zero-carbon fuels with the release of an important 2018 report, Fuels Without Carbon, Prospects and the Pathway Forward for Zero-Carbon Hydrogen and Ammonia Fuels.
+- Reinvigorated federal interest in zero-carbon fuels with the release of the report, Fuels Without Carbon, Prospects and the Pathway Forward for Zero-Carbon Hydrogen and Ammonia Fuels, which informed the creation of the regional clean hydrogen hubs included in the Infrastructure Investment and Jobs Act and the hydrogen tax credits included in the Inflation Reduction Act.
 The report explored how scaling up the production and use of zero-carbon hydrogen and ammonia might help decarbonize segments of the power sector, the industrial sector, and the transportation sector.
-It contributed to putting zero-carbon fuels on the map as a critical tool in the decarbonization toolkit.
+It helped put zero-carbon fuels on the map as a critical tool in the decarbonization toolkit.

 - Helped secure Congressional support for the 45Q tax credit for carbon capture technology in February 2018.
 CATF advocated for the carbon capture technology for 10 years leading to this success, including helping create the Carbon Capture Coalition, which includes diverse stakeholders advocating for the technology.